 Health: This is a malarial area.

 Communication: There is no mobile reception, no direct telephone or fax and no email.
 Communication with the Maun office is via radio.
+There is limited WiFi in the guest tents.

 "Hard to believe we were staying at a temporary camp.
 All the tents are situated overlooking water where herons, storks and the occasional elephant visit.
 These are really well spaced and so you have no knowledge that your neighbours are around.
 While Selinda uses refillable metal water bottles, unfortunately Duba Plains uses plastic bottled water, something that could be improved.
 Food was excellent, three main course options and flexible timings. "